 Where growth usually breaks in Post-acquisition tech

-Post-acquisition tech companies rarely need “more marketing” first; they need marketing reconstituted around the new operating reality.
+Post-acquisition tech companies rarely need “more marketing” first; they need marketing rebuilt around the new business the deal created.
 The first 12 months post-deal are the rare window where positioning, channel mix, agency relationships, team structure, budget logic, and measurement can all be renegotiated.
 Use it, because six months later inertia returns and the hard resets become politically and operationally harder.

-Post-acquisition is not a cleanup phase; it is the company’s best chance to reset the growth system before old habits harden again.
+Post-acquisition is not a cleanup phase; it is the company’s best chance to reset how growth works before old habits return.

 Growth usually breaks in a few predictable places: